-- (A) Parents or guardians of a student entering kindergarten or sixth grade (Sherman Oaks students entering 7th may also participate) who is a resident in the district may select the school that they wish the child to attend, irrespective of the particular location of his/her residence within the district. - (B) Sherman Oaks students transferring to 7th grade may participate for middle school placement. - (C) A selection policy for any school that receives requests for admission in excess of the capacity of the school that ensures that selection of students to enroll in the school is made through a random, unbiased process that prohibits an evaluation of whether any student should be enrolled based upon his or her academic or athletic performance.
+- (A) Parents or guardians of a student entering kindergarten or sixth grade who is a resident in the district may request the school that they wish the child to attend, irrespective of the particular location of the pupil's residence within the district. - (B) Sherman Oaks students transferring to 7th grade may participate for middle school placement. - (C) A selection policy for any school that receives requests for admission in excess of the capacity of the school that ensures that selection of students to enroll in the school is made through a random, unbiased process that prohibits an evaluation of whether any student should be enrolled based upon his or her academic or athletic performance.
 For purposes of this subdivision, the school district governing board shall determine the capacity of the schools in its district. - (D) No student who currently resides in the attendance area of a school shall be displaced by students transferring from outside the attendance area.
-According to Board Policy (http://www.gamutonline.net/district/campbellesd/) 5116.1, if no space is available at the requested school, the district will assign the child to another site.
+According to Board Policy 5116.1 if no space is available at the requested school, the district will assign the child to another site.
 Space limitations and placement priorities apply.

-NOTE: Special procedures also exist for students enrolled in a school that is on California's Open Enrollment Act list (Board Policy (http://www.gamutonline.net/district/campbellesd/) 5118)
+NOTE: Special procedures also exist for students enrolled in a school that is on California's Open Enrollment Act list. (cf 5118)